 - Identity theft protection and fraud alerts

-- Educational resources such as articles, e-books, educational courses, videos, and an email newsletter
+- Educational resources such as articles, educational courses, and videos

-Since 1991, Lexington Law has assisted over 500,000 clients with their credit repair services.
+Since 2004, Lexington Law has represented over 10.5 million clients with their credit.
 They are one of the longest-running companies in the credit repair space and serve customers in 48 US states.

-Lexington Law offers three monthly plans with basic to comprehensive services that range from $89.95 to $129.95.
-Clients receive dedicated paralegals who give biweekly updates on their case.
-Additionally, clients can see real-time updates 24/7 through a mobile app.
+Lexington Law offers three monthly plans with basic to comprehensive services that range from $99.95 to $139.95.
+Clients can seek assistance from dedicated paralegals and see real-time updates 24/7 through the mobile app or client dashboard.

-Lexington Law's extended business hours allow them to be open until midnight Eastern time on weekdays and 11 PM Eastern on weekends.
+Lexington Law's extended business hours allow them to be open from Monday to Friday 7 AM to 4 PM Mountain time.